 If you are of a certain age, like me, you will remember when a business accountant was more than a bookkeeper, auditor, or tax preparer.
-They were the business owner’s most trusted adviser.
-The accountant was consulted before making significant purchases.
-Their advise was sought before pursuing key strategies.
+They were the business owner’s most trusted adviser, they monitored your current cash and expenditure whilst also forecasting your potential cashflow, because they were in such a key advisory position you would consult your accountant before making significant purchases.
+Their advice was sought before pursuing key strategies.
 They were a valuable conduit to bankers, suppliers, and customers.

 An accountant was like a doctor.
 The business owners would make an appointment for a check-up.
 They would discuss much more than the numbers.
 They would review the overall health of the business and discuss ideas for lowering costs, increasing revenues, and multiplying their client’s success.
 When needed, they would assist with a host of management advisory services that filled identified gaps.